Indian Grass. Photo: Pat Whalen

 Executive Director Carol Davit works with the Missouri Prairie Foundation (MPF) board of directors and committees and oversees all operations of MPF – including fundraising, strategic planning, communications, advocacy, the Grow Native! program, and administration, and has edited the Missouri Prairie Journal since 1996.

 Davit has worked for more than 25 years in the conservation and environmental fields in communications, development, administration, and leadership capacities.
 She has worked for private, nonprofit conservation groups and at the municipal and state government levels.
 She has been the editor of field guides and written on a wide variety of natural history and conservation topics for the Missouri Prairie Journal, the Missouri Conservationist, and other publications.
 Davit has B.A. and M.A. degrees in Interdisciplinary Studies.
-She is the recipient of the Erna Eisendrath Memorial Education Award and the Plant Stewardship Award from the Missouri Native Plant Society.
+She is the recipient of the Erna Eisendrath Memorial Education Award and the Plant Stewardship Award from the Missouri Native Plant Society, and in 2023, was named Conservationist of the Year by the Conservation Federation of Missouri.

 “I consider myself fortunate to help conserve some of the most biologically rich habitat on earth,” Davit says, “and to work with the many people in the MPF and Grow Native! community who are so passionate about prairie conservation and native plants.”
 Carol and her husband and son are Stream Team #3631.
 (Photo credit: Travis Duncan)